JarVices/MsfMania/README.md

 You want MsfMania PRO ?
 You can buy it here https://shoppy.gg/product/qelF87f or you can contact me : G1ft3dC0d3 [a,t] protonmail [d,o,t] com

+You can also join the Telegram group https://t.me/MsfManiaPRO

 ## PRO version features
 - FUD features of MsfMania public version
 - Undetected injection methods